juleshenry/Airscales/README.md

 A•re•cales: A taxonomic order within the clade commelinids – the palms.

-Arescales: A bird's eye view of real estate.
+Airscales: A bird's eye view of real estate.

 <p align="center">
 A real estate analytics dashboard built in Python (React website pending!)